Aura: Privacy-preserving Augmentation to Improve Test Set Diversity in Speech Enhancement: EVALUATION AND RESULTS

-Figure \ref{fig:Top-10} shows the top-10 noise types (in green) from the augmenting dataset of noisy speech that \emph{Aura} adds to the test set. \emph{Aura} prioritizes new out-of-distribution audio scenarios compared to the top-10 noise types present in the benchmark test set.
+Figure \ref{fig:Top-10} shows the top-10 noise types (in green) from the augmenting dataset of noisy speech that \emph{Aura} adds to the test set. \emph{Aura} prioritises new audio scenarios compared to the top 10 noise types present in the benchmark test set.